BryanMorfe/SciCalc/README.md

 * User-defined functions are still unavailable.
 * Code needs to be properly documented.
 * Fully automated unit tests are to be written.
+* Consider using the C++ standard library for operations instead of Qt library.

 ## Known Bugs
 * Adding a token with the keyboard may result in an incorrect expression being displayed.